Age of the Sage site banner

 page content divider

-The results of our own investigation into comparative religion and The Perennial Philosophy were such as to lead us to also accept that "the one, divine Reality" is better discerned by those spiritually endowed with Charity, Purity of Heart and Humility.
+The results of our own investigation into Comparative Religion and The Perennial Philosophy were such as to lead us to also accept that "the one, divine Reality" is better discerned by those spiritually endowed with Charity, Purity of Heart and Humility.
 However, we came to believe Meekness to be another spiritual endowment which may well tend to contribute towards heightened powers of discernment.

 This suggestion that Meekness is of immense spiritual value may not surprise.

-More unexpectedly, perhaps, the outcomes of our own comparative religion studies were such as to suggest that it is appropriate to fully associate A Disdain for Materialism (compared to the Spiritual), A Distrust of the Intellect (compared to Divine Inspiration), and A Yearning for Divine Edification (or A Thirst for Enlightenment), with the centralities of The Perennial Philosophy.
+More unexpectedly, perhaps, the outcomes of our own Comparative Religion Studies were such as to suggest that it is appropriate to fully associate A Disdain for Materialism (compared to the Spiritual), A Distrust of the Intellect (compared to Divine Inspiration), and A Yearning for Divine Edification (or A Thirst for Enlightenment), with the centralities of The Perennial Philosophy.

 page content divider